symbol/symbol-docs/source/guides/transaction.rst

 Background
 ==========
-Alice and Bob want to change 10 alice:token per 10 bob:token.
+Alice and Bob want to exchange 10 alice:token for 10 bob:token.
 The problem is that they are not in the same blockchain: Alice uses NEM public network, whereas Bob is using MIJIN private network.

 One non-atomic solution could be: